ewels/AWS-iGenomes/README.md

 ### Usage with Nextflow
 [Nextflow](https://www.nextflow.io/) is a powerful workflow manager allowing the creation of bioinformatics analysis pipelines.
 It was created to help the transition from traditional academic HPC systems to cloud computing.
 As such, it has extensive built-in support for a number of AWS features.
 One such feature is native integration with s3.
 This means that you can specify paths to required reference files in your pipeline which are stored in s3 and Nextflow will automatically retrieve them.

+The repository contains an example Nextflow config file containing common paths and a suggested usage example: [`nextflow.config`](nextflow.config)

 For an example of this in action, see our [NGI-RNAseq pipeline](https://github.com/SciLifeLab/NGI-RNAseq/).
 The `aws` profile [config](https://github.com/SciLifeLab/NGI-RNAseq/blob/master/conf/aws.config#L61-L193) contains s3 paths and our [regular HPC config](https://github.com/SciLifeLab/NGI-RNAseq/blob/master/conf/uppmax.config#L113-L245) contains comparable regular file paths.
 This allows us to run the pipeline on either our HPC system or AWS with the same command and no extra setup.